Dune (1984 film): Critical response

-Science-fiction historian John Clute argued that while Lynch's Dune "spared nothing to achieve its striking visual effects", the film adaptation "unfortunately—perhaps inevitably—reduced Herbert's dense text to a melodrama".
+Science-fiction historian John Clute argued that though Lynch's Dune "spared nothing to achieve its striking visual effects", the film adaptation "unfortunately—perhaps inevitably—reduced Herbert's dense text to a melodrama".
+Conversely, Slovenian philosopher Slavoj Žižek referred to the film as Lynch's "neglected masterpiece, with genuine moments of breathtaking poetic beauty," and has cited it as his favorite of Lynch's films.

-The few more favorable reviews praised Lynch's noir-baroque approach to the film.
-Others compare it to other Lynch films that are equally inaccessible, such as Eraserhead, and assert that to watch it, the viewer must first be aware of the Dune universe.
-In the years since its initial release, Dune has gained more positive reviews from online critics and viewers.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 43% based on 74 reviews, with an average score of 5.6/10.
+On review aggregator Rotten Tomatoes, Dune has an approval rating of 36% based on 117 reviews, with an average score of 5.6/10.
 The site's critical consensus reads, "This truncated adaptation of Frank Herbert's sci-fi masterwork is too dry to work as grand entertainment, but David Lynch's flair for the surreal gives it some spice."
-On Metacritic, the film has a weighted average score of 41 out of 100 based on 20 critic reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 41 out of 100 based on 20 critic reviews, indicating "mixed or average" reviews.

-As a result of its poor commercial and critical reception, all initial plans for Dune sequels were cancelled.
+As a result of its poor commercial and critical reception, all initial plans for Dune sequels were canceled.
 David Lynch reportedly was working on the screenplay for Dune Messiah and was hired to direct both proposed second and third Dune films.
 Lynch later said:

 In the introduction for his 1985 short story collection Eye, author Frank Herbert discussed the film's reception and his participation in the production, complimented Lynch, and listed scenes that were shot but left out of the released version.
-He wrote, "I enjoyed the film even as a cut and I told it as I saw it: What reached the screen is a visual feast that begins as Dune begins and you hear my dialogue all through it."
-Herbert also commented, "I have my quibbles about the film, of course.
-Paul was a man playing god, not a god who could make it rain."
+He wrote, "I enjoyed the film even as a cut and I told it as I saw it: What reached the screen is a visual feast that begins as Dune begins and you hear my dialogue all through it. [...]
+I have my quibbles about the film, of course.
+Paul was a man playing god, not a god who could make it rain. [...]
+It's my opinion that David's film of Dune will also be alive and well long after people have forgotten the potboilers that come out of corporate boardrooms.
+This is based partly on the reactions of everyone who worked on the film: They were sad to be parting when it was over and glad they had done it.
+The wrap party was a rare scene of happy nostalgia."

 Alejandro Jodorowsky, who had earlier been disappointed by the collapse of his own attempt to film Dune, later said he had been disappointed and jealous when he learned Lynch was making Dune, as he believed Lynch was the only other director capable of doing justice to the novel.
-At first, Jodorowsky refused to see Lynch's film, but his sons dragged him.
-As the film unfolded, Jodorowsky says, he became very happy, seeing that it was a "failure".
-Jodorowsky added that this was certainly the producers' fault and not Lynch's.
+At first, Jodorowsky refused to see Lynch's film, but his sons coerced him.
+As the film unfolded, Jodorowsky says he became very happy, seeing that it was a "failure", but that this was certainly the producers' fault and not Lynch's.

 Accolades

-Dune was nominated for the Academy Award for Best Sound (Bill Varney, Steve Maslow, Kevin O'Connell and Nelson Stoll).
+Dune was nominated for the Academy Award for Best Sound (Bill Varney, Steve Maslow, Kevin O'Connell, and Nelson Stoll).

-The film won a Stinkers Bad Movie Award for Worst Picture.
+The film won a 1984 Stinkers Bad Movie Awards for Worst Picture.